top of page

 1. Focus on Israel

-Since Daniel’s 7-year period is often spoken of in conjunction with the Rapture, it is very important to remember that this period is speaking directly about the Jewish homeland, about Jerusalem and Israel (Daniel 9:24).
+Since Daniel’s seven-year period is often spoken of in conjunction with the Rapture, it is very important to remember that this period is speaking directly about the Jewish homeland, about Jerusalem and Israel (Daniel 9:24).
 Events regarding the coming Tribulation will have their origin in Israel and will eventually expand to include the entire world.
 Daniel 9:27 strongly suggests that the Temple and Western Wall location in Jerusalem will be the focal point of events.
 Watch for new regulations, treaties, or other events that will affect this immediate area.

 2. Watch for the rise of a world leader (Antichrist)